-Apple Music streaming royalties are at least double what Spotify pays artists — and likely a lot more — according to the company.
+How much does Apple Music pay per stream?
+According to Apple, Apple Music streaming royalties are nearly triple what Spotify pays artists — and likely a lot more.

-The Wall Street Journal obtained an advanced look at a letter Apple Music sent to artists, labels, publishers, and other stakeholders.
+So, how much does Apple Music pay per stream?
+Now have a decisive answer: one penny per stream.
+Apple Music recently sent a letter to artists, labels, publishers, and other stakeholders confirming the amount.
 The disclosure was uploaded today via the artists’ dashboard in Apple Music and was also delivered to partner labels and publishers.
 It’s a more transparent look at music streaming royalties between the two behemoths in the space.

 But instead of dismissing the notion, Apple is now embracing the penny-per-play rate structure — and putting it in writing.
 Apple Music’s penny-per-stream royalty rate is roughly double or triple what Spotify pays per-stream, according to stats culled over the years by Digital Music News.

 The protest was in response to Spotify’s ‘Loud and Clear’ website, which the company claims brings transparency to its royalty structure.
 But as the UMAW points out, the website doesn’t address Spotify’s multiple sources of income from subscriptions, ads, payola schemes for playlist promotion and algorithm prioritization, or any other income streams.

 Spotify’s royalty rate is calculated by Digital Music News to be around $.0038 to $.0056 per stream.

 Apple Music paying a penny per stream is exactly what many artists are demanding.
 It’s a direct dig at Spotify that highlights Apple pays artists more – a whole lot more.
 Apple’s payments come out of its monthly subscription revenue from users, which could cause fluctuations.